Alcohol sales in BC

 Northern Health

-Snow Country was the Local Health Area (LHA) in Northern Health with the highest rate of per-capita alcohol sales in 2021/22 at 1,601 standard drinks (SDs) per person aged 15+ (or 27.3L of ethanol).
-This is three times the BC average of 534 SDs (9.19L), making it the highest rate of per-capita sales of any LHA in BC.
-However, it is located in between Nisga’a and Telegraph Creek, two LHAs that reported 0L of alcohol sales.
-The LHA with the lowest per-capita sales rate was Prince George at 542 SDs (9.24L), which was still above the BC average of 534 SDs (9.19L).
+Stikine was the Local Health Area (LHA) in Northern Health with the highest rate of per-capita ethanol sales in 2023/24 at 1,157 standard drinks (SDs) per person aged 15+ (or 19.72L of ethanol).
+This nearly three times the BC average of 469 SDs (8L), making it the highest rate of per-capita sales of any LHA in BC.
+However, it does border Nisga’a and Telegraph Creek, Two LHAs that reported no sales in 2023/24, so this may partly be due to people from outside the LHA travelling there to purchase alcohol and its small population size.

-Consumption at the LHA level may not be as accurate as at the HSDA or HA level, as estimates are based on the sales data that might be largely affected by tourists, liquor store locations and other factors.
-The estimates thus may not reflect real consumption, particularly in LHAs with small population sizes.
+Per capita ethanol sales at the HSDA and LHA level may not be as accurate as at the HA level, as estimates are based on the sales data that might be largely affected by tourists, liquor store locations and other factors (i.e., sales data is based on the location of sales, not necessarily consumption).
+The estimates thus may not reflect real consumption, particularly in LHAs with small population sizes or smaller geographic area.
+Note that due to updated BC population estimates from BC Statistics, historic per capita consumption estimates may have changed since last year’s update—the estimates for all years now incorporate the most up-to-date population statistics.
+Read more about our methodology.

 For detailed interactive maps and historical consumption data, please visit our AOD Trend Analyzer tool.

-Alcohol consumption in BC in early COVID months
+Alcohol sales in BC in early COVID months

 We estimated per capita alcohol consumption using alcohol sales data from the British Columbia (BC) provided by the British Columbia Liquor Distribution Branch (BCLDB) and the population data projected by BC Stats during the period from January to December 2012-2019 and January to July 2020.